-The Site C Clean Energy Project (Site C) received environmental approval from the federal and provincial governments in October 2014.
+We received environmental approval for the Site C project from the federal and provincial governments in October 2014.

-The approval of the project followed a cooperative federal-provincial environmental assessment process by the Canadian Environmental Assessment Agency (CEA Agency) and the British Columbia Environmental Assessment Office (BCEAO).
-The process started in August 2011 and took approximately three years to complete.
+The approval followed a federal-provincial environmental assessment process by the Canadian Environmental Assessment Agency and the British Columbia Environmental Assessment Office.
+The process started in 2011 and took approximately three years to complete.

-The environmental assessment process for Site C was thorough and independent and included multiple opportunities for timely and meaningful participation by the public, Aboriginal groups, all levels of government, and other interested stakeholders.
+The environmental assessment process was thorough and independent, and included multiple opportunities for timely and meaningful participation by the public, Indigenous groups, all levels of government, and other interested stakeholders.